Public bodies, including local-authority-maintained schools, are covered by the public sector equality duty in the Equality Act 2010.

 - our school’s Equality Objectives – these are reviewed annually and updated at least once every 4 years

-- for further information please view or download our Single Equalities Policy and Equality Action Plan in the School Policies section of our website.
+- for further information please view or download our Equalities Policy and Equality Information & Objectives in the School Policies section of our website.

 At Sunnybrow Primary School, we see all our children as having the right to the best education possible.
 We believe that all children should be able to fulfil their potential and we work with our children, families and external agencies to make sure this happens.